panik10/devops_todolist_cicd_task_3_docker_ci/README.md

 # Django ToDo List Application

 This project is an advanced to-do list web application with the basic features of most web apps, such as accounts/login, API, and interactive UI.
-To complete this task, you will need:

 - CSS | [Skeleton](http://getskeleton.com/)
 - JS  | [jQuery](https://jquery.com/)